sjmog/ruby_training/1/README.md

 Make a simple calculator.

-### Instructions for all exercises

-Please complete each exercise by writing a `.rb` program and saving it to the exercise directory.
-For example, for this exercise, you should create a file called `calculate.rb`, write some Ruby code in it, and save it to this directory.
+### How to complete this exercise

+1. Make a new branch with your name.
+(From the command line, run `git checkout -b my-full-name`)
+2. In this directory, create a Ruby program file called `calculate.rb`.
+3. To complete a requirement, add the code which completes the requirement to this file.
+3. Once you have saved the Ruby program file, commit your changes with git and push to this repo.
+4. You will get feedback on your solution via email.

+### How to use IRB

-- This program runs in `irb`.
+This program should run in `irb`.
 IRB is an interactive Ruby environment.
 To start IRB, write `irb` in any terminal window.

 ## Requirements